danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

     "9"

 #### 3.3.1 Exercise in class
-You can also try to type this in the console area `let x = sum(4, 3, 2); print(x); function sum(a, b, c) {return a + b + c;}` and it will return the number 9 as the output as the sum of the values 4, 3 and 2.
+You can also try to type/copy the above code in your own sketch and it will return the number "9" as the output because this is the result of the sum of the values 4, 3 and 2.
 The arguments a, b and c are parameter variables.
 The function "sum" can be reused if you pass other values as for instance another line of code `let y = sum(5,6,7);` and the return value of y would be 18.
 You can try to come up with your new functions and arguments to familiarise yourself with writing this function.

 ### 3.4 Transform
 In general, the transform-related functions apply a 2D or 3D transformation to an element or object.
 For the provided sample code, there are two specific transformational functions have been used to move the canvas and created an illusion of objects transformation.
+(This is important to know the transformation is done at the level of canvas background but not at the individual shape/object)

 1. `translate()`: This function allows you to move or displace objects within the display window.
 For example, moving the ellipses to the center (`translate(width/2, height/2);`).
 The ellipse is drawn as `ellipse(35,0,22,22)` which takes in (35,0) as the x and y coordinates, where 22 is the size.
 If we don't have the upfront `translate()` function, the ellipse will be placed at the top left corner instead while the x coordinate value "35" is the distance of the circulating ellipses from the center position.
 2. `rotate()`: By using the function `rotate()`, in this sample code, the object ellipse will rotate at a certain angle.
 The default unit for rotation is radians.
 As such, the code is written as `rotate(radians(cir));`.
 The function `rotate()` takes in radians as the default mode, and if you want to change to the degree mode, you add the code `angleMode(DEGREES)`.

 In simple explanation, there are in total 9 ellipses (which is indicated as `let num=9;`), and each comes with a separation of 40 degrees (i.e 0.968 rad) which is derived from 360/9.
 A circle has 360 degrees and to rotate the ellipse over time, it requires the time element to calculate when and how to move.
-This is how the function `frameCount` comes in, which counts the number of frames that have been displayed since the program started.[^ref] The line `let cir = 360/num*(frameCount%num);` illustrates the use of a modulo operation to find the remainder after the division of one number by another.
+This is how the function `frameCount()` comes in, which counts the number of frames that have been displayed since the program started.[^ref] The line `let cir = 360/num*(frameCount%num);` illustrates the use of a modulo operation to find the remainder after the division of one number by another.
 As such the value of the variable `cir` is only limited to the multiples of 40: 0, 40, 80, 120, 160, 240, 280 and 320.

 There are also other transform-related functions such as `scale()`, `shearX()`, `shearY()`.[^ref2]